tero-paananen/draggable-flat-list/README.md

-# draggable-flat-list with example applications for Windows, iOS and Android
+# Example applications with draggable FlatList for Windows, iOS and Android

 React Native FlatList component whose items can be drag into new positions.
 This component **does NOT use** [React Native Reanimated](https://github.com/software-mansion/react-native-reanimated) or [React Native Gesture Handler](https://github.com/software-mansion/react-native-gesture-handler) and that is why this works also on React Native Windows.